tomjebo/addin-workshop/Lesson5.md

 * [Any Editor](https://dev.office.com/docs/add-ins/get-started/create-an-office-add-in-using-any-editor)
 * [Visual Studio](https://dev.office.com/docs/add-ins/get-started/create-and-debug-office-add-ins-in-visual-studio)

-If you are using **Visual Studios**, add the following files to the project root.
-If you are using a **text editor**, create a folder called entites in the root of the project, then add the following files inside of the enetities folder.
+If you are using **Visual Studio**, add the following files to the project root.
+If you are using a **text editor**, create a folder called entites in the root of the project, then add the following files inside of the entities folder.

    * ``home.html``
         ```